mariokernich/odapu-abap/README.md

 ![Table view](./images/table-view.png)

-Just search and your service from a list.
+Just search and pick your service from a list.

 ![Service Search](./images/service-search.png)